JurgenHonest/FullStack---Chat-App/README.md

 dotenv for environment configuration<br>
 cookie-parser for handling cookies<br>
 CORS for managing cross-origin requests

+## Deployment
+The application is live and deployed on Render.com.
+Check it out here: Your App URL.
 ## How It Works
 ### 1. User Authentication:
 Users register or log in securely using hashed passwords and JWT.